GaganaBShetty/ip/README.md

 YUV:Y refers to the luminance or intensity, and U/V channels represent color information.
 Y channel is the same as the grayscale image.
 It represents the intensity values.
 The U and V channels represent the color information

+HSL (Hue Saturation Lightness): very similar to HSV and used in image editing softwares as well

+Grayscale image contains only single channel.
+Pixel intensities in this color space is represented by values ranging from 0 to 255.
+Thus, number of possibilities for one color represented by a pixel is 256.

 import cv2